HankDeTank05/jump-n-slash/README.md

 We began prototyping in PICO-8, and had moved over to Love2D after our prototype exceeded the file size limit in PICO-8.
 We have since moved to C++ to continue prototyping.
 We are using a custom-made engine, built using SFML.
+Once prototyping has finished, development will continue in our custom engine.

 We are planning on having a playable demo publicly available by the end of 2024.